E. D. Smith: Life

 He was born in the hamlet of Winona, part of Saltfleet Township (which became Stoney Creek) on Ontario's Niagara Peninsula.
-His wife, Christina Ann Smith, was the first president of the Women’s Institute in Stoney Creek, which was also organized by Adelaide Hoodless and Erland and Janet Lee.
+His wife, Christina Ann Smith, was the first president of the Women’s Institute in Stoney Creek, which was also organized by Adelaide Hoodless, Erland and Janet Lee.

 In his mature years, Smith relied on his sons to spearhead new business ventures.
 An expansion to Britain was foiled by the start of the First World War, and continued fruit sales in Canada were reduced by the Great Depression of the 1930s.
-Consequently, the company concentrated on tomato production for export since it was more of a staple than fruit.
+Consequently, the company concentrated on exporting tomato production since it was more of a staple than fruit.

 His farms were a place where women worked during the First World War as part of the Women's Work on the Land program.
 This program brought female university students onto farms during the summer to help with food production.

 After the start of the Second World War, E.D.
 Smith & Sons Ltd. acquired the Canadian rights to H.P.
-Sauce Ltd. of Britain and in 1948 the latter's subsidiary Lea & Perrins Ltd. On October 15, 1948, E.D.
+Sauce Ltd. of Britain, and in 1948, the latter's subsidiary, Lea & Perrins Ltd. On October 15, 1948, E.D.
 Smith died.
 The private company bearing his name was sold to Imperial Capital in 2001.
-In October 2007 it became a wholly owned subsidiary of TreeHouse Foods, Inc. Its current product line includes jams & spreads, syrups, pie fillings, ketchup, sauces, and salad dressings.
+In October 2007, it became a wholly owned subsidiary of TreeHouse Foods, Inc. It was sold in October 2022 to Investindustrial becoming part of Winland Foods.
+Its current product line includes jams and spreads, syrups, pie fillings, ketchup, sauces, and salad dressings.